MarkACV/Pico-ducky-auto-setup/README.md

 * Download zip file and excract its content into the directory you want to store this tool.
 * Or simply clone this repository into where you want to store it.
+* Add your txt ducky scripts to the scripts directory.

 ### Executing program